coderefinery/git-collaborative/guide.md

 $ cd ..
 ```

+Add at least one other helper as an admin on the repository (let the
+other helpers know who that is), so that someone can give latecomers
+write access without asking the main presenter.

 The motivation is:
 - start with a clean repository without contributions
 - avoid participants forking a fork which sets a confusing merge base